Skip to main content

 Evenings in Rehab

 Dinnertime offers another opportunity for residents to learn more about nutrition and a healthy diet.
-After leaving rehab, the goal primarily involves maintaining at least 3 meals daily.
+After leaving drug or alcohol rehabilitation, the goal primarily involves maintaining at least 3 meals daily.
 Supporting basic needs is vital to good health and clarity of mind.
 In some inpatient centers, a house meeting may follow dinner, when residents and staff review matters that need attention occurring within the facility.

 A day in rehab may include a 12-step meeting, which may happen in the evening after dinner.
 These meetings are an opportunity for sober relationships to form and continue to build communication skills.
 When meetings are held in a safe and comfortable environment, they are found to promote long-term sobriety.
 Sharing experiences with others who have experience with substance use disorders is beneficial.